 Medical research has also revealed that anabolic steroids can lead to the development of soft breast tissue in men .

 This process is known as gynecomastia, and it is a temporary condition.

 It’s vital to understand the hard and massive pecs bodybuilders usually have are very different from this soft breast tissue.

 With that in mind, I took a look at photos of Matt’s body over the years to see if he ever struggled with fat around his chest.
 There’s no evidence that he encountered this issue, from what I can tell.

 3. Fast Bulking Process

 Most bodybuilders dabble with bulking steroids to build up muscle mass a lot faster than is natural.
-With the right steroid and growth hormone combination, it’s possible to see muscle growth within weeks, even without changing their diet or workout routine .
+With the right steroid usage and growth hormone combination, it’s possible to see muscle growth within weeks, even without changing their diet or workout routine .

 Matt started muscle building when he was in High School.
 His football coach taught him at that young age how to best approach strength training.

 That gave him a solid foundation for his body to progress towards bodybuilding in his late teens and early 20s.
-From my own experience, I have to say that this isn’t unrealistic muscle growth that would indicate steroid use as some trolls suggest.
+From my own experience, I have to say that this isn’t unrealistic muscle growth that would indicate steroid usage as some trolls suggest.